Employers

 An individual employment agreement must include:

-• the names of the employer and the employee (to make clear who are the parties to the agreement)
+• the names of the and the (to make clear who are the parties to the agreement)

 • a description of the work to be performed (to make clear what the employee is expected to do)